Questions we get all the time.

 Is First Round hiring for any internal roles?

-Yes, we are hiring for a Senior Recruiter and Program Director.
+Yes, we are hiring for a Technical Sourcer and Demand Generation Director.

 Who are First Round’s limited partners/investors?